Thousands of Foster Youth On The Brink

 Potential Impacts

-California's insurance crisis is creating potentially disastrous risks for resilient youth and the systems that support them.
+California's insurance crisis is creating potentially disastrous risks for youth and the systems that support them.

 Unsustainable insurance premiums are devastating the operations of FFAs, STRTPs, and licensed care facilities, directly threatening the critical support systems for thousands of children, including medically fragile youth, LGBTQ+ teens, and high-needs students.